microsoft/azure-schema-operator/docs/site/content/contributing/documentation.md

 ## Pre-requisits

-To work on the decumentation you will need:
+To work on the documentation you will need:

-1. a text file editor, perferably with Markdown support.
+1. A text file editor, preferably with Markdown support.
 1. Hugo installed locally to test the changes.
 1. Task - to run the taskfile tasks.

 ## How-To

 The documentation sits in the `docs/site` folder.
-The content sits in the `contenet` folder. and static files such as images and samples reside in the `static` folder.
+The content sits in the `content` folder. and static files such as images and samples reside in the `static` folder.

 To view local changes before pushing, run: